cynthiachuo/cynthiachuo.github.io/README.md

 In my current role as a parliamentary intern, I hope to use this unique opportunity to witness the inner workings of the Canadian Parliament in a non-partisan manner to go beyond the academic theories of Canadian politics.
 Through positions with MPs from both government and opposition parties, I hope to analyze and reconcile differences between the theoretical foundations of the Canadian parliamentary system and how politics is done in practice.
 I aim to then leverage this learning in my own research, with the goal of becoming a better student of political science.

+I am also passionate about civic education; particularly, I strongly believe in the potential that educating Canadians about our government has in creating a more engaged, collaborative democracy.

 <br/>

 ## Publications